 Sub-genre: Modern Time “Old-Fashioned” Whodunnits

 Bio: Alice Zogg was born and raised in Switzerland.
 She met her husband, a fellow Swiss, in New York City, and the two made their home in the United States.
 The family relocated to Southern California in 1967, where they have resided since.
 Alice is the author of the R. A. Huber Mystery Series.
-Longing for excitement after she retires, Huber decides to start a second career and opens her own business as a private investigator.
+Longing for excitement after she retires, Huber starts a second career and opens her own business as a private investigator.
 Soon the gutsy private eye’s cases take her on journeys to Catalina, Lake Tahoe, the Central Mexico region, all the way to Davos, Switzerland, back to Big Bear Lake, to the balloon festival in Albuquerque, and to Solvang.
-In her latest book, Murder at the Cubbyhole, Huber gets a glimpse into the theater world.
+In Murder at the Cubbyhole, Huber gets a glimpse into the theater world, and in her latest book, Guilty or Not, the investigation takes her and her assistant, Andi, on a cruise to Alaska.